Updated Mar 27, 2026

-In a blended learning environment, instructors and peers can provide feedback via face-to-face and online interactions.
-Formal, structured learning management systems (LMSs) and informal social networking sites (SNSs), such as Facebook and Twitter, are both examples of online learning spaces, each has its own set of learning objectives.
-According to research (2,3), students found Facebook to be better suited to collaborative learning.
-In a 2017 study, McCarthy (4) assesses the Café, a Facebook-hosted e-learning application, as an appropriate online learning environment for peer feedback.
-Furthermore, the author (4) compares face-to-face teacher and peer feedback to online peer feedback to identify the benefits and drawbacks of each feedback technique.
+In a blended learning environment, instructors and peers can give feedback through both face-to-face discussion and online interaction.
+Formal learning management systems (LMSs) and informal social networking sites (SNSs), such as Facebook and Twitter, offer different learning spaces with different objectives.
+Research (2,3) suggests that students often found Facebook better suited to collaborative learning.
+In a 2017 study, McCarthy (4) assessed the Café, a Facebook-hosted e-learning application, as a useful setting for peer feedback.
+The study compared face-to-face teacher feedback, face-to-face peer feedback, and online peer feedback to identify the benefits and limitations of each approach.

-The efficacy of the three feedback strategies were trialled for formative assessment tasks within two first-year courses in the Bachelor of Media Arts program at the University of South Australia.
-A total of 118 students, including 19 international students participated in the study.
-The formative assessment tasks and subsequent feedback models were designed in accordance with Gibbs and Simpson's feedback recommendations (1).
-Every 2 weeks, students discussed their work in classroom tutorial groups under the guidance of a tutor.
-In alternating weeks, students submitted work-in-progress to the Café to be critiqued by their peers.
-It was imperative for instructors to provide students with explicit assessment criteria to guide the construction of their commentary.
-Participation in these formative assessment activities was worth 15% of the final grade for the course, and students were evaluated by their instructors on three key components: (1) the quality of the submitted work to the Café, (2) the quality and consistency of their peer critiques and conversations in the Café and (3) their attendance and participation in group discussions during tutorial classes.
-The students’ perceptions of the different feedback measures were evaluated through an online survey at the end of the semester.
+The three feedback strategies were trialled in formative assessment tasks across two first-year courses in the Bachelor of Media Arts programme at the University of South Australia.
+A total of 118 students, including 19 international students, took part.
+The tasks and feedback models were designed in line with Gibbs and Simpson's recommendations (1), which meant the comparison focused on the quality of feedback rather than the platform alone.
+Every two weeks, students discussed their work in tutorial groups under the guidance of a tutor.
+In alternating weeks, they submitted work in progress to the Café for peer critique.
+Clear assessment criteria were essential, because students needed a shared standard for writing useful commentary.
+Participation in these formative assessment activities was worth 15% of the final grade, and instructors evaluated three components: (1) the quality of the work submitted to the Café, (2) the quality and consistency of peer critiques and conversations in the Café, and (3) attendance and participation in tutorial discussions.
+Students' perceptions of the different feedback methods were then captured through an online survey at the end of the semester.

-The Café proved to be an effective host for the online activities, with students praising the forum's interactivity and accessibility - simply being able to access the forum via Facebook was viewed as a huge plus.
-McCarthy (4) found that the students enjoyed interacting with different learning environments to exchange feedback.
-Some students enjoy face-to-face academic discussions, while others prefer to interact with their peers and instructors online.
-Therefore, by accepting a wide range of student attitudes, providing flexible learning spaces allows for better interaction between students in large classes and promotes engagement with course material.
-Students are also given the opportunity to improve their oral and written communication skills.
+The Café proved to be an effective home for the online activities.
+Students praised the forum's interactivity and accessibility; being able to access it through Facebook was a practical advantage.
+McCarthy (4) found that students appreciated moving between different learning environments when exchanging feedback.
+Some preferred face-to-face academic discussion, while others were more comfortable interacting with peers and instructors online.
+That flexibility matters in large classes, because it gives more students a workable route into discussion, promotes engagement with course material, and creates opportunities to strengthen both oral and written communication skills.

 [Source] McCarthy J. Enhancing feedback in higher education: Students’ attitudes towards online and in-class formative assessment feedback models.
 Active Learning in Higher Education.
 2017 Jul;18(2):127-41.